Stop and Search

 - Reduce the number of Section 60 searches (a power to search anyone within a given area based upon a significant risk of serious violence) by increasing the seniority of the officer who can authorise these searches and limiting the duration of initial authorisations to 15 hours.

 - Record the outcome of searches in more detail to show the link, or lack of, between why the search took place and the outcome of the search.
 For example, was a person arrested as a result of the search and were they later charged?
+Due to an IT upgrade that commenced in January 2017 to allow stop search to be recorded on mobile devices we are temporarily unable to publish our data in full.
+We are seeking a technical resolution as soon as possible.
+This means we are reporting a breach of a key component of the Scheme until rectified.

 - Introduce a lay observation policy ('Ride-along Scheme') so that members of the public can accompany police officers and see stop and searches taking place.
 Ride-along Scheme application.